 We're in the middle of a serious extended heat wave across the country.
 Although I typically advocate for leather or leatherette seating upholstery for any family car because it's easy to wipe away spills and sticky crumbs, in these triple-digit temperatures, burning-hot leather seats can be a real safety hazard.
 Built-in sunshades can be a lifesaver for families, and they're not only for the rich and overindulged.
+The other day, I left my car in the sun for 30 minutes while picking my three girls up from camp.
+My black car with black leather seats was parked outside, baking under the beating rays of 101-degree temperatures.
+Then I loaded the girls into the car, dressed in shorts and spaghetti-strap tanks, only to have all three screech and jump back out.
+Every surface of the car was scorching hot, from the seat bottoms, to the seatbacks, to the black nylon seat belts and seat belt buckle receptors.

 I had been spoiled by my recent stint in the Hyundai Azera, which has rear and rear side sunshades to help keep the sun out and tolerable temperatures in.
 This feature is even more important for families with infants who can't always verbalize their discomfort when loaded into a car seat.
 Even on seemingly mild days, temperatures inside cars can rise dramatically.
 According to Safe Kids USA, on an 80-degree day, it can take only 10 minutes for the temperature inside a car to soar to 100 degrees.